 I used the caramel recipe from my passion fruit filled bonbons, futzed with the amount of ingredients a bit, and added peanut butter and vanilla, but this time I used Peggy Cullem’s method for making the caramel, and it worked.

 Roll these cutie-pie, dipped apples in chopped peanuts, sprinkles, candy, or anything you like outside of nuts and bolts (unless you really dislike the recipient).
 If you’d like, dip the lower half of each apple in melted chocolate once the caramel sets, or just drizzle with chocolate.
-They’re also beautiful simply dipped in the peanut butter caramel with no extra decor aka calories; it’s entirely up to you!
+They’re also beautiful dipped in the peanut butter caramel with no extra decor (calories); it’s entirely up to you!

-Miniature Caramel Apples
+Miniature Peanut Butter Caramel Dipped Apples

 - 12 to 14 Lady apples (or the smallest apples you can find)